As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 Here’s what you should to rank your content in the featured snippet :

-- Write content on the basis of “most asked questions”.
+- Write content based on “most asked questions”.

 - Do include more and more FAQs in your blog/website